 Grossmann has so many Eko products from over the years, the devices would fill a tabletop, he said, essentially showing the evolution from Eko's first digital stethoscope to the new CORE and DUO.
 Today, under the stress of COVID-19 exposure for both clinicians and patients, Grossmann especially appreciates Eko's wireless capabilities.

-“When I got the Eko CORE, it was just heaven because I didn’t have to be physically attached to the patient with tubing.
+"When I got the Eko CORE, it was just heaven because I didn't have to be physically attached to the patient with tubing.
 I could connect instantaneously and seamlessly, have a better listening experience and better analysis in my head.
-The Eko AI analysis is also good for detecting murmurs.
-I always like to see the phonocardiogram on my phone because I can show my students the difference between one sound and the other.
-Even if they're not listening to it, they can see that difference.”
+I also always like to see the phonocardiogram on my phone because I can show my students the difference between one sound and the other.
+Even if they're not listening to it, they can see that difference."

 Another important aspect is being able to see and hear in the middle of chaos.
 Grossmann is a trauma and critical care surgeon, often working in high-stakes, loud conditions.

 "In the trauma bay you're busy, everyone is agitated, and you're trying to bring the volume down.
 Things are happening quickly as everyone is trying to save someone's life.
 To have a better listening experience, and also to be able to see what you're listening to, that is key," he said.

 Originally from Venezuela, medicine runs in Grossmann's blood.
 His great-grandfather, grandfather and father were all surgeons.
 It's not surprising that Grossmann ended up in the operating room as well.
 Throughout his career, from medical school in Venezuela to Chicago, Ann Arbor, and finally Bangor, Maine, technology was always a passion.